What Is Predictive Risk Management?

 - Act accordingly by updating risk control strategies.

 The process of predictively managing risk is done through predictive activities.

 Perhaps the three most common predictive activities for risk management are:

 - Trend analysis; and

 - Safety cases.

-These activities are commonplace in well-developed programs and involve:
+These activities are commonplace in mature aviation SMS and involve:

 - Accumulating and classifying safety report data;